 For many years there was a photography ban in the tombs in the Valley of the Kings but recently, they have lifted this and so you can now take personal photos and videos on your visit.
 However, there’s a catch.

 You will need to buy a photography permit in order to take photos.
 This is £300EGP (£15) and allows photography inside 3 tombs.
 This is for both mobile phones and digital/DSLR cameras.
 You must buy this at the entrance when you buy your normal tickets.
 There will be no chance to buy one inside.

 Sometimes, you can just pass a tip or baksheesh to the guards if you’re caught, but often they confiscate your camera.
-I saw many tourists get their camera taken away from them and were ordered to go store them in the photography kiosk.
+I saw many tourists get their cameras taken away from them and were ordered to go store them in the photography kiosk.

 If you don’t have a photo pass, you will be asked to hand your camera into the photography kiosk in a locker that is guarded by a staff member.
 If you don’t feel comfortable leaving your camera there, I’d keep it in your bag but just don’t get it out.

 Make sure you have your entrance tickets and photo pass to hand at all times.
 You will need to present them at the entrance of each tomb you enter and they will be hole-punched each time you wish to use them.
 Three times and you’re out!
 Also, if you are using your camera prepare to be ambushed about your photo pass often.

 Remember you only get to photograph 3 tombs.
 So, even if you pay extra to see Ramses V & VI (KV9), you won’t get to photograph it if it you’ve used up your three turns.

 The best tombs in the Valley of the Kings for photos (or just to oggle at!)